Yogesh-Ginti/NextHire/README.md

     Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

 ## Usage
-Visit the homepage to search for jobs by title, location, or salary.
+- Visit the homepage to search for jobs by title, location, or salary.
-Log in or sign up to save jobs to your wishlist.
+- Log in or sign up to save jobs to your wishlist.
-Browse job listings and view detailed job descriptions.
+- Browse job listings and view detailed job descriptions.
+- add jobs on your bookmarks